 Should patients with cancer get a COVID-19 vaccination?

 Yes.
 Along with our colleagues at other top NCI-designated comprehensive cancer centers across the nation, we recommend that cancer patients be vaccinated for COVID-19.

 People with cancer and those undergoing cancer treatments may be at increased risk for the virus, and data demonstrates worse COVID outcomes for patients with cancer and for patients with a history of cancer.
 COVID's threat to the health and lives of cancer patients underscores the need for vaccination.

 Cancer patients in active treatment should discuss the vaccine and the timing of inoculation with their oncologists.
 All other cancer patients can schedule a vaccine appointment wherever and whenever it is available to them, and there is no need to contact Winship for further guidance.
 In general, if patients can get the vaccine, they should.
 Any of the currently approved and available vaccines are appropriate for patients with cancer and their caregivers

-On August 12, 2021, the Food and Drug Administration (FDA) authorized a third dose of COVID-19 vaccines by Pfizer and Moderna for people with compromised immune systems—who include many of our patients.
+Yes.
+The CDC recommends additional doses of COVID-19 vaccines for people with compromised immune systems—who include many of our patients.